-Tropical Medicine Course (Master of Tropical Medicine) will provide the medical doctors with clinical knowledge and academic research skill to respond to health issues in the area of tropical medicine.
+Tropical Medicine Course (Master of Tropical Medicine) provides the medical doctors with clinical knowledge and academic research skill to respond to health issues in the area of tropical medicine. (one year) International Health Development Course (Master of Public Health) equips the students with essential knowledge and skills required to pursue careers in international health. (two years)

-International Health Development Course (Master of Public Health) will equip the students with essential knowledge and skills required to pursue careers in international health.
+Health Innovation Course (Master of Science in Global Health and Medicine) gives opportunities of basic research skills to prepare for pursuing higher academic careers in global health research. (two years)

-Health Innovation Course (Master of Science in Global Health and Medicine) will give opportunities of basic research skills to prepare for pursuing higher academic careers in global health research.
 The latter two courses are open to those who have no medical/ health background.